-The X-ray crystallographic structure of macrocyclic $\beta$ -sheet peptide 1a provides direct insight into the structures of the peptidomimetic $\delta$ -linked ornithine and Hao building blocks that our laboratory has developed and used extensively in the creation of compounds that mimic the structures and interactions of $\beta$ -sheets.
-The $\delta$ -linked ornithine adopts a conformation that resembles a hydrogen-bonded $\beta$ -turn, in which the ornithine takes the place of the i+1 and i+2 residues (Figure 4).
-The ornithine side chain adopts a well-defined conformation that resembles the chair conformer of a cyclohexane ring.
-In this conformation, the ornithine pro-S $\delta$ -hydrogen and $\alpha$ -hydrogen are in contact and occupy the positions that would be occupied by carbons in the cyclohexane ring.
+The X-ray crystallographic structure of macrocyclic β -sheet peptide 1a provides direct insight into the structure of the peptidomimetic δ -linked ornithine and Hao building blocks that our laboratory has developed and used extensively in the creation of compounds that mimic the structures and interactions of β -sheets. ^{9,10,18} The δ -linked ornithine adopts a conformation that resembles a hydrogen-bonded β -turn, in which the ornithine takes the place of the i+1 and i+2 residues (Figure 4). ^{10,19} The ornithine side chain adopts a well-defined conformation that resembles the chair conformer of a cyclohexane ring.
+In this conformation, the ornithine pro-S δ -hydrogen and α -hydrogen are in contact and occupy the positions that would be occupied by carbons in the cyclohexane ring.